Overpronation and Its Impact on Foot Health

 Flip-flops are popular because they are easy to wear and come in a variety of styles, but they often provide little support or protection for the feet.
 Wearing them for long distances, while engaging in sporting activities, or while driving can increase the risk of injury.
 Without proper arch support and stability, the feet may strain, leading to discomfort and fatigue.
 Flip-flops can also cause blisters due to friction and increase the chance of sprained ankles from lack of balance.
 Risk factors include prolonged use, uneven surfaces, and pre-existing foot conditions.
 A podiatrist can assess your foot structure, recommend supportive footwear, and treat any resulting injuries.
 If you discover your feet hurt after wearing flip-flops, it is suggested that you consult a podiatrist who can offer relief tips and guide you toward more appropriate footwear.

 Flip-flops are not always the best choice of footwear.
-If you have any concerns about your feet or ankles, contact Dr. Rouder from S.I.
+If you have any concerns about your feet or ankles, contact the podiatrists from S.I.
 Podiatry.
-Our doctor will assist you with all of your foot and ankle needs.
+Our doctors will assist you with all of your foot and ankle needs.

 Flip-Flops and Feet